syncfusion-content/install-docs/Common/FAQ/How-to-configure-the-Toolbox-of-Visual-Studio-Manually.md

 ## Manually Configuring VS Toolbox

-The following are the steps to configure VS Toolbox manually for Syncfusion tools:
+The following are the steps to configure VS Toolbox manually for Syncfusion<sup style="font-size:70%">&reg;</sup>  tools:

 1. Close all Visual Studio running instances.
 2. Remove the <b>*.tbd</b> files except the <b>toolbox.tbd</b> from the following location: